Generalized Linear Spectral Statistics of High-dimensional Sample Covariance Matrices and Its Applications: Application to Eigenspace Testing on ``Population-spiked'' Covariance Matrices

-In this section, we will employ our previously established theory to examine the eigenspaces of spiked covariance matrices.
 Hypothesis testing for eigenspaces of the spiked covariance matrix plays a crucial role in statistical machine learning and is encountered in various modern algorithms, see \citep{Silin:2020} for an extensive discussion on this topic.
-However, existing methods for such problems are limited to the case when $n\ll N$, both theoretically and practically, unless there are constraints on the structure of the covariance matrix.
-See for example, bootstrap based approach\citep{Silin:2020,Naumov:2019}, Bayesian or Frequentist-Bayes related method\citep{Silin:2020,Silin:2018}, sample splitting method\citep{Koltchinskii:2017}, and the Le Cam optimal test proposed in \citep{Hallin:2010}.
+However, many existing methods for such problems are limited to the case when $n\ll N$, both theoretically and practically, unless there are constraints on the structure of the covariance matrix.
+See for example, bootstrap based approach \citep{Naumov:2019,Silin:2020}, Bayesian or Frequentist-Bayes related method \citep{Silin:2020,Silin:2018}, sample splitting method\citep{Koltchinskii:2017}, and the Le Cam optimal test proposed in \citep{Hallin:2010}.
 In the high-dimensional setting where $n\asymp N$, for the spiked covariance matrix model $\bm{\Sigma}_n$ that admits the decomposition

 \citep{Bao:2022} proposed a statistic based on the accurate results on the joint distribution of the few leading extreme eigenvalues and the generalized components of their associated eigenvectors.
 We would like to mention two assumptions required in \citep{Bao:2022}.
 Firstly, $r_n=r$ is a fixed constant.
-Secondly, their Assumption 2.4 imposes a restriction on the minimal distance of $|d_i-d_j|$ when $d_i\neq d_j$ and requires a positive lower bound for the spiked eigenvalues $d_i$, $i=1,\cdots, r$.
-In contrast, in our approach as well as the theories we will consider, $r_n$ is allowed to diverge as $n$ tends to infinity.
-Additionally, we only assume that $0<\sup_n\max_{i=1,\cdots,r_n}d_i<\infty$ without further imposing a positive lower bound for the spiked eigenvalues.
+Secondly, their Assumption 2.4 imposes a restriction on the minimal distance of $|d_i-d_j|$ when $d_i\neq d_j$ and requires a positive lower bound $\sqrt{c_n}$ for the spikes $d_i$, $i=1,\cdots, r$.

+In this section, we propose a novel approach based on GLSS to investigate the eigenspaces of covariance matrices exhibiting ``population-spiked'' characteristics.
+The term ``population-spiked'' is employed to distinguish our method from existing approaches in that it accommodates diverging number of spikes, while only requiring $0<\inf_n\min_{i=1,\cdots,r_n}d_i\leq\sup_n\max_{i=1,\cdots,r_n}d_i<\infty$ without imposing an additional positive lower bound for the magnitude of $d_i$.

-\subsection{\textbf{Methodology and theoretical results}}
+\subsection{{Methodology and theoretical results}}

 We now present our methodology for testing whether the eigenspace spanned by the eigenvectors corresponding to the $r_n$ spikes is equivalent to a given subspace.
-Denote $\bm{\mathcal{Z}}_n:=\sum_{i=1}^{r_n}\bm{v}_i\bm{v}_i^{\top}$.
+Denote $\bm{\mathcal{Z}}_n=\sum_{i=1}^{r_n}\bm{v}_i\bm{v}_i^{\top}$.
 Then the testing problem is